 A student may prepare a proposal for an interdisciplinary course of study, including the plan of study defining course work, examination requirements, a research plan, and a committee of at least three faculty members, with either the department most directly concerned or the Graduate College designated as the sponsor.
 Final approval of such individual programs is granted by the Graduate College dean, who may add members to the student's supervising committee from other closely related departmental faculties or from the Graduate Council.
 The degree will be awarded in interdisciplinary studies (master's) stipulated in the approved graduate program and, parenthetically, the name of the sponsoring department.

 B. Plan of Study.
-The applicant for a master's degree must file a Plan of Study approved by the adviser and the departmental executive with the Graduate College within the session in which the degree is to be granted and by the deadline date printed in the Graduate College academic calendar.
+The applicant for a master's degree must file a Plan of Study, approved by the adviser and the departmental executive officer, with the Graduate College within the session in which the degree is to be granted and by the deadline date printed in the Graduate College academic calendar.
 If the session in which a student takes his/her final exam is earlier than the session in which the degree is to be granted, the Plan of Study must be filed prior to the administration of the student's final examination.
 The plan shall meet the requirements for the degree approved by the graduate faculty.
+Graduate students must have a UI Cumulative GPA of 2.75 for degree clearance.
+Via degree audit, the Program GPA will be used for degree clearance when a program has established a higher minimum graduation GPA.
 (See also Section IV.
 D. Departmental Regulations and Dissemination of Information.)

 C. Major and Related Fields.
 The Plan of Study should provide for reasonable concentration in the major field of interest and, subject to the approval of the major department, may include related subjects from other departments.